-6.4 Values of components
+6.4 Values of resistors

 Use the digital multimeter (DMM) to measure the correct values of the resistors used in this lab.
 Record these measurements.
 Also record the internal resistance R_s of the function generator when it is measured in the lab and used it whenever necessary.
-For determining the value of capacitance, use the RLC multimeter at the UW EE stores window.